 Sugar free rugelach are fairly different from their sweet pastry counterparts.
 Skipping the sugar altogether will result in a more savoury than sweet snack.
 It is absolutely delicious, it just might not be what you expect.
 If you want to sweeten your healthy rugelach after baking, sprinkle it with icing sugar before serving.

 This recipe is designed for gluten free flours.
 To get a nice smooth dough with gluten free flour, I recommend allowing the dough to ferment for at least 2 hours.
 It really improves both the flavour and texture of the baked good.

 - The rugelach are formed by rolling 1/3 of the dough out into a circle around 10″ in diameter and 1/4″ thick.

 - Spread a thin layer of cream cheese across the circle, then sprinkled with 1/3 of the filling.

 - Cut the circle in quarters.
 Then cut each of the quarters, either in half for 24 rugelach or into thirds for 36 rugelach.

 - Forming the rugelach is a bit tricky at first.
 I usually start by folding the fat end of the triangle over once, then pushing the top point of the triangle over top of the fat end.

 Apple, walnut rugelach

-Healthy rugelach is made with apples, walnuts and dates for a naturally sweet sugar-free snack.
+This healthy rugelach is made with apples, walnuts and dates for a naturally sweet and sugar-free snack.
 It’s also gluten free and delicious!